judka-uriel/uriel-book/uriel_en.md

 While tracing the origins of Russian fascism, it becomes clear that German fascism and Russian fascism arose simultaneously.
-When the Germans began to annihilate the Jewish people, at the same time the Russians began to annihilate the Ukrainian people.
+When the Germans began to annihilate the Jewish people, in the same years the Russians began to annihilate the Ukrainian people.
 Just as the Germans previously annihilated Jews, so now the Russians continue to annihilate Ukrainians.
 Just as the German Führer sought to annihilate the Jews, so the Russian Führer sought to annihilate the